Objective

 - Use the Springer Lecture Notes in Computer Science (LNCS) template.

-- Submit papers in PDF format through the EasyChair submission system at https://easychair.org/conferences?conf=eesp25.
+- Submit papers in PDF format through the ISC Linklings submission system (Link: TBA).

 - Review Process